 Paul clarifies it by saying, “…if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace” (I Cor 7:15).Are There Biblical Grounds For Divorce?

-There are biblical grounds for getting a divorce.
-Again, if there is ongoing, unrepentant sexual immorality such as adultery.
-This also includes where there is physical abuse against a spouse and physical or sexual abuse of the spouse’s children that is never resolved.
-God does permit divorce because of the hardness of the human heart – and for the reasons just mentioned.
+There are biblical grounds for getting a divorce and it is ongoing, unrepentant adultery.
+Some believe if there is physical abuse against a spouse and physical or sexual abuse of the spouse’s children that is never resolved, they may divorce.
+That is a person’s decision after they counsel with a pastor or Christian marriage counselor.
+At the least they should move out immediately and report this to the police.

 Sexual immorality or adultery that is unrepentant and ongoing is reasonable before God’s eyes for permitting a divorce.
 Jesus said that, “But I tell you that anyone who divorces his wife [and husband of course], except for sexual immorality, makes her [or him] the victim of adultery, and anyone who marries a divorced woman commits adultery” (Matt 5:37.
 19:9).
 Adultery is breaking a serious commandment (Ex 20:14).
 But if the adultery and sexual immorality committed by the sinning spouse stops and they repent, then there should be every chance given to the person to forgive them (Mark 11:25, Luke 6:27-28).
 God is all about forgiveness and we are told to forgive our brother or sister when they fall and want to be restored.

-Divorce is a last resort but if there is no other choice and adultery, sexual immorality, and physical abuse persist with no signs of remorse, repentance, or change, then divorce is permitted.
-God hates divorce but He would not expect a married person to remain married to a spouse that remains in adultery or continues to abuse the spouse or their children.
+Divorce is a last resort but if there is no other choice and adultery persists with no signs of remorse, repentance, or change, then divorce is permitted.
+God hates divorce but He would not expect a married person to remain married to a spouse that remains in an adulterous situation.
 It is hoped that there is always room for repentance, counseling, and reconciliation – but if it doesn’t occur, and sexual sins outside of marriage persist, the victim of such a marriage is not bound by the law and God would not call that sin.

 Sources